puppetlabs/puppet-docs/source/puppet/6.0/man/key.md

 <p>This subcommand manages certificate private keys.
 Keys are created
-automatically by puppet agent and when certificate requests are generated with 'puppet certificate generate'; it should not be necessary to use this subcommand directly.</p>
+automatically by puppet agent and when certificate requests are generated with 'puppet ssl submit_request'; it should not be necessary to use this subcommand directly.</p>

 <h2 id="OPTIONS">OPTIONS</h2>